AlexisDerumigny/ElliptCopulas/cran-comments.md

 * Debian, Ubuntu Linux (release)
 * macOS 10.13.6 High Sierra (release)

 ## R CMD check results
-There were no ERRORs or WARNINGs.
+There were no ERRORs, WARNINGs, or NOTEs.
-There is only 1 NOTE : new submission.

 ## Reverse dependencies
 There are no reverse dependencies.